-GVHD is a consequence of donor immune cells attacking the recipient following bone marrow or stem cell transplant.
-Sixty percent of GVHD patients have ocular involvement resulting in severe dry eye.
-Patients who have ocular GVHD have debilitating dryness that is refractory to aggressive therapy.
-Bandage contact lenses offer protection for the compromised ocular surface.
+Graft Versus Host Disease is a consequence of donor immune cells attacking the recipient, following a stem cell or bone marrow transplant.
+Approximately 60% of GVHD patients have ocular involvement resulting in severe dry eye.
+Patients who have ocular GVHD have debilitating dryness that is stubborn to aggressive therapy.
+Bandage contact lenses offer temporary protection for the compromised ocular surface.
 Scleral lenses are often utilized for managing ocular GVHD.
-The fluid reservoir that scleral lenses hold helps to continuously bathe the anterior ocular surface, acting like a liquid band aid.
+The fluid reservoir that scleral lenses hold helps to continuously bathe the anterior ocular surface, acting like as a more permanent liquid band aid.
 A 2008 paper by Schornack et al. reported on a retrospective case series of five patients (10 eyes) who had ocular GVHD and experienced subjective improvements in comfort with scleral lenses after conventional therapy had failed.